What is Loud Shirt Day?

 Where does the money go?

 Both organisations are funded in-part by the Ministry of Health.
 Receiving a cochlear implant is just the beginning of a person’s journey to sound.
-They will need ongoing, specialist support from SCIP and The Hearing House for the rest of their lives.
+They will need ongoing, specialist support from The Hearing House and SCIP for the rest of their lives.

-Funds raised through Loud Shirt Day ensure SCIP and The Hearing House can continue to provide specialised listening and spoken language therapy to thousands of New Zealanders with cochlear implants.
+Funds raised through Loud Shirt Day ensure The Hearing House and SCIP can continue to provide specialised listening and spoken language therapy to thousands of New Zealanders with cochlear implants.

 Hearing loss can happen to anyone at any point.
 Sometimes there is a genetic cause, there may be a disease process, or it may happen suddenly for no known reason.